 For questions please contact ServiceOakville by phone at 905-845-6601.

-There are three classes proposed that will capture the nature fo the work done by arborists and their respective companies.
+There are four licence classes that capture the nature for the work done by arborists and their respective companies.

 The classes are as follows:

 "Consulting Arborist" means a person or company trained and has the knowledge to assess health and structure of a tree but does not include work that requires climbing (working aloft).

 "Arboriculture Company" means a company with knowledge of all aspects of arboriculture and has staff holding valid certifications in the following areas:

 An arboriculture Company is able to assess health and structure of tree, conduct tree maintenance work and provide tree risk assessment, valuation or recommendation.

 "Tree Company" means a company capable of removing, pruning, root pruning, bracing and propping, fertilizing, planting, stumping or transplanting a tree but not able to assess the health and structure a tree.

 A Tree Company must have staff holding valid certifications in the following areas:

 "Landscaping/Tree Company" means a company that undertakes or is engaged in the business of managing lawns/yards including but not limited to; installing sprinkler systems, building retaining walls, constructing patios, digging, irrigation and drainage channels, paving or sealing paved driveway surfaces, installing stone, brick or concrete landscapes, planting shrubs, laying sod/grass, erecting fences, seasonal mowing/seeding/thatching/aeration/fertilization/raking, and snow ploughing/snow removal/anti-ice application and that is capable of removing, pruning, root pruning, cabling (bracing and propping) fertilizing, planting, stumping, transplanting a tree but not able to assess the health and structure of a tree.
 A Landscaping/Tree Company must have staff holding valid certifications in the following areas: